MaabSaleeem/OfficeDocs-O365ITPro/Office365-Kaizala/users.md

   - **Processing** - the file has been sent for processing and hasn't been uploaded yet.

-  - **Completed** - the file has been either successfully uploaded, or has been uploaded partially due to some errors.
+  - **Completed** - the file has  either been successfully uploaded, or has been uploaded partially due to some errors.

-  - **Failed** - the file hasn't wasn't uploaded successfully.
+  - **Failed** - the file wasn't uploaded successfully.
 Download the error log file for the upload to check out any issues.

   - **Download** - clicking the icon downloads the original uploaded file.